poxar/ansible2docker/README.md

 ## Introduction

-This is a simple ruby script that takes an ansible playbook or role as an input, looks for a docker directive in it, then outputs a docker command which can be run in the CLI.
+This is a simple ruby script that takes an ansible playbook or role yaml file as an input, looks for the first task with the docker module in it, then outputs a docker run command.

-If you spend a lot of time wondering why your docker directives in ansible don't do what you want this could help you with your debugging.
+If you spend a lot of time wondering why your docker actions in ansible don't do what you want this could help you with your debugging.

 ## Requirements